Henry Johnson (pirate): History

 The incident was recorded by John Cockburn, a passenger on the John and Anne who was marooned by Johnson's pirates.
 The pirates’ gunner was marooned along with them for arguing over spoils; together he and Cockburn swam to a pirate camp on the mainland to ask for help.
 Cockburn did not know what became of Johnson, Poleas, the John and Anne, the woman, or the rest of the crew, though he records that Johnson was a wanted man throughout the American colonies.
 Cockburn's 1734-1735 autobiography "The Unfortunate Englishmen" (Note: Republished several times, sometimes under the title "A journey over land, from the Gulf of Honduras to the great South-sea.") told the story of his marooning, escape, and two-year-long overland journey starting with his capture by Johnson.

 While some elements of the autobiography may have been sensationalized, the story itself was reported in period newspapers, such as The Weekly Register, or Universal Journal, from 23 October 1731:

 Shipping.
 The John and Jane, Capt.
 Edw.
 Birt, from London, on the 24th of March last being in Glover's Reef, near the Bay of Honduras, was attack'd by a Spanish Sloop of ten Carriage and eight Swivel Guns, and 70 Men, Pedro Polis Master, (which Sloop lately belonged to Boston, when the was called the Two Brothers, but had been taken from the English by a Guarda Costa:) The John and Jane had but 25 Men, yet notwithstanding she maintained a Fight for four Hours, when having two Men killed, and six wounded, Capt.
 Birt called for Quarters: The Spaniards carried her that Day to Cavalo, where they landed the wounded, and all the rest of her Crew, except nine, which they kept on board, and carried with the Ship to Campechy, where they arrived the 20th of April, sold and confiscated the Ship, imprison'd the Men, and used them very cruelly.

+In mid-1732 Johnson ("Henriquez") put in at Santiago de Cuba but his ship was seized when merchant factors complained to the Governor.
+Johnson traveled to Puerto Rico and attempted to bribe the newly-arrived Governor there but was refused and forced to pay a fine for his crimes, which had reached the ears of King Philip V of Spain.